Stories: On the Farm

 Dr. Paxton Payton is a plant physiologist at the USDA-ARS Cropping Systems Research Laboratory in Lubbock, Texas.
-His primary research is aimed at understanding molecular and physiological factors that abiotic stress tolerance.
-Of particular interest is how plants acclimate to drought and temperature stress and the development of crop management tools that allow growers to monitor stress and take advantage of plant acclimation responses to maximize yields with limited inputs.
+His primary research is aimed at understanding molecular and physiological factors that affect abiotic stress tolerance.
+Of particular interest is how plants acclimate to drought and temperature stress, as well as the development of crop management tools that allow growers to monitor stress and take advantage of plant acclimation responses to maximize yields with limited inputs.

 Regulated Deficit Irrigation (RDI) utilizes water deficit periods timed to certain crop developmental stages to control vegetative growth while maintaining seed yield and quality.
 For water limited areas, like the Texas High Plains, RDI may have benefit of both water savings and early maturity.
 Some of Dr. Payton’s recent work suggests that an RDI scheme known as Primed Acclimation could be used to “harden” the crop using periods of early season water reductions, resulting in plants that are better able to withstand periods of water scarcity during reproductive growth stages.
 A critical component of RDI is the correct timing and magnitude of irrigation inputs, which is determined in large part by the producer’s understanding of the physiological state of the crop at any moment in time.
 One aspect of Dr. Payton’s work is to improve the ability to accurately measure the physiological state of the crop and transmit that information to the grower or to automated irrigation systems.
 Dr. Payton’s lab, along with Dr. James Mahan at USDA-ARS in Lubbock and Diane Rowland at the University of Florida, are working on quantifying crop stress to create new RDI management schemes.